 When I went off to college at the University of Oregon, I decided to start taking classes on textiles.
 I was a business major and soon took on a second major in art, with a focus in textiles.
 I had an amazing time taking classes in weaving, textile painting, and dyeing.
 I also helped to create a group that taught others to knit, spin and dye.

 In June 2005 I graduated from University of Oregon and returned to my hometown of Hood River, Oregon.
 I started dyeing yarn and painting silk scarves.
 This same summer Knot Another Hat was opened up for business in downtown Hood River.
 I approached the owner about teaching knitting classes and working part time.
 Over the next year I began my business of handpainted and handspun yarns.
-I opened up my own online shop on Etsy, where my yarns sold (and continue to sell) like hot cakes.
-Sarah, the owner of Knot Another Hat, loved my yarns as well and started to carry them in her shop.
-Since then I have added a couple more wholesale buyers, including Woolgirl, The Fiber Lady, and Twisted.
+I opened my own online shop and started participating in fiber festivals.